Sharing Agreements - NHSCFS Scotland

 If the Parties wish to share information electronically, it will be in a mutually compatible IT format and shared in a secure method.

 In relation to the sharing of information, the Parties shall take all measures necessary to ensure their respective compliance with all relevant legislation, including, but not limited to, regulations or restrictions regarding disclosure of information to third parties.
-The Parties will be responsible for processing information in accordance with all applicable data privacy and related regulations (Article 5 of the GDPR).
+The Parties will be responsible for processing information in accordance with all applicable data privacy and related regulations (Article 5 of the UK GDPR).

 Information sharing protocol